h2kh/h2kh.github.io/_posts/2019-06-07-Neighborhood-clustering.md

 ---
 layout: post
-title: "Clustering Hong Kong's neighborhoods"
+title: "Finding your next apartment in Hong Kong in similar yet cheaper locations"
+subtitle: "K-means clustering on Hong Kong's neighborhoods based on local business activity"
 nottableau: 'true'
 ---

-### *Find your next apartment in similar yet cheaper locations*
+### **
 ---------
-Here is the **[Jupyter notebook.](https://nbviewer.jupyter.org/github/h2kh/Hong-Kong-neighborhood-clustering/blob/master/Hong%20Kong%20neighborhoods.ipynb)** Read on for a summary of the project.
+Here is the **[Jupyter notebook](https://nbviewer.jupyter.org/github/h2kh/Hong-Kong-neighborhood-clustering/blob/master/Hong%20Kong%20neighborhoods.ipynb)**.
+I have used the following Python libraries in this project: Pandas, Matplotlib, Folium, GeoPy, iPywidgets and Scikit-learn.
+Read on for a summary of the project.

 _Introduction_: